bdamja/Hippo-Practice/HELP.md

 Make sure all of the files you extracted are inside of a folder, which is in saves.
 Otherwise, Minecraft won't know that the world exists.

 **What Minecraft version does this work for?**
-This map was only designed for Minecraft 1.8.9.
+This map was only designed for Minecraft Java Edition 1.8.9.

 **Why am I stuck in the cage / why does the map seem broken?**
 This is usually due to you not having your `Render Distance` set to 8.
 Go to `Options` and then `Video Settings` to configure it.